 There are multiple ways in conserving your precious battery life by simply optimizing your settings.
 The very first thing you must look for is the phone’s display brightness.
 Lower the brightness to the lowest comfortable setting possible by swiping up from the bottom of the screen to access Control Center.
 Simply drag the Brightness slider to the left to dim the screen.

 Alternatively, you can also allow the phone to pick the right screen brightness depending on existing lighting condition automatically via Auto-Brightness feature.
+Lowering the screen brightness should help extend battery life on your device.
 Here’s how:

 - Go to Settings.

 - Tap Display & Brightness.